isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 IBP photo

 To kickstart the development of the Jurong Regional Centre, the Jurong Town Corporation (JTC) established a 37-hectare International Business Park near Jurong East MRT station.
 Mainly for corporations to set up their regional headquarters, innovation centres and other operations, the business park is now home to a number of high-tech companies such as Acer, JGC Singapore, Creative Technology, ThyssenKrupp, Evonik and Johnson Control.
 Besides the International Business Park, JTC also built a new headquarters building in the Jurong Regional Centre.
-Known as JTC Summit, it has been serving as JTC's headquarters since the agency moved there from Jurong Town Hall in 2000.
+Known as JTC Summit, it has been serving as JTC's headquarters since it moved there from Jurong Town Hall in 2000.

 IMM Mall photo